Rouslan/NTracer/doc/ntracer.rst

     A generalized cross product.

+    This returns a vector that is perpendicular to every vector in ``vectors``.
+    The magnitude is equal to the volume of the parallelotope (the generalized version of the parallelepiped) that the vectors span.

     :param vectors: A sequence of linearly independent vectors.
 The number of vectors must be one less than their dimension.